-BMW 2 Series Coupe review - MPG, CO2 and Running Costs
+BMW 2 Series Coupe review - MPG, CO2 and running costs

 Our experts’ retained value prediction of 47.6 per cent for the BMW 2 Series is not class-leading, but is nothing to be ashamed of.
-It’s just a few per cent behind the VW Scirocco.

 - 1VerdictA compact rear-wheel drive coupe from BMW has obvious appeal.
-Does the BMW 2 Series live up to it?
+Does the BMW 2 Series Coupe live up to it?

 - 2Engines, performance and driveA well-honed rear drive chassis and powerful engines make the BMW 2 Series Coupe fun to drive

 - 3MPG, CO2 and Running Costs - currently readingThe BMW 2 Series Coupe’s petrol engine line-up strikes the right balance of performance and fuel economy

 - 4Interior, design and technologyThe BMW 2 Series Coupe boasts improved looks compared to the old 1 Series Coupe, and an interior to match